Quanthenewbiecoder/AI-Powered-Voice-Assistant/SECURITY.md

-Certainly!
-Here's a `SECURITY.md` file tailored for your AI-Powered Voice Assistant project:

----

 # Security Policy

 This document outlines the security practices for the **AI-Powered Voice Assistant** project, covering how to handle vulnerabilities, report security issues, and follow best practices to secure both the frontend and backend of the application.